picipi182/Scanner/README.md

 # Scanner
-I thought a colorfull nmap would do, but then it got into what it is today.
+I thought a colorful nmap would do, but then it got into what it is today.

 # Requirements:
 - Bash (version 4.2 and higher)                                                          MUST